How To Care for a Snake Plant

-Snake plants come in many shapes, sizes, colors and patterns too!
-In addition to being beautiful, unique looking plants, they are also very easy to care for, doing best when they are all but forgotten about.
+Snake plants come in many shapes, sizes, colors, and patterns too!
+In addition to being beautiful, unique-looking plants, they are also very easy to care for, doing best when they are all but forgotten about.
 These plants are a kind of succulent, and make the perfect companions for busy people and dark corners.
 However, even though they are quite durable and can tolerate a variety of conditions, there are still ways you can go wrong.

 These plants prefer medium, indirect sunlight.

 Despite their preferences, they are often very happy in a variety of light conditions.
-They can handle anything from partial direct sunlight, to shady corners that only receive sparse indirect light.
+They can handle anything from partial direct sunlight to shady corners that only receive sparse indirect light.
 Be cautious of putting them in places that receive too much direct sunlight though, as the direct heat can burn the leaves of the plant.
 If you place your plant in a more secluded corner, you can expect growth to slow quite a bit.
 Also, be sure not to water it too much if you have placed it in a more shady area.
 With less sun and less growth, it will need much less water.
 If you do accidentally over-water your plant, or start to notice any symptoms of over-watering (mentioned in greater detail below), your snake plant might enjoy being placed in an area where it receives a little more light, as this will encourage plant growth and water usage, and will also help evaporate some of the water closer to the surface.

-It is best to use a well draining soil.
+It is best to use a well-draining soil.

 Generally, watering once every two weeks is just fine.

-Remember, your plant is a variety of succulent, so it tends to soak up all the water it needs, storing it in its leaves.
+Remember, your plant is a type of succulent, so it tends to soak up all the water it needs, storing it in its leaves.
 So, if there is more water in the soil than your snake plant can suck up, its roots will just sit in the soggy soil.
 When this happens, root rot becomes an all too likely outcome.
 This is why we plant them in well-draining soil, to help avoid the chance of developing root rot.

 An over-watered snake plant will often start to get droopy leaves, or stalks that flop over instead of standing upright.
 If this starts to happen, simply avoid watering until it is completely dried out.
-Keep in mind, during the winter months, your plant will enter a state of dormancy, and will need considerably less water than during the summer.
+Keep in mind, during the winter months, your plant will enter a state of dormancy and will need considerably less water than during the summer.
 Always stick your fingers in the dirt before watering to see if you can feel any moisture beneath the surface.
 If so, hold off on watering for another week or so until no moisture can be felt in the soil.

 If you are ever in doubt, it is best to water less.
 If the leaves start to look a little wrinkly or withered, it is easy to give your plant some more water.
 But if you water too much right off the bat, your plant could take weeks to dry out, increasing the likelihood of your plant developing root rot.
-And once this happens it is extremely difficult to combat and you risk loosing your entire plant.
+And once this happens it is extremely difficult to combat and you risk losing your entire plant.

 Temperature and Humidity

-Snake plants do not require humid environments, and prefer warm temperatures.
+Snake plants do not require humid environments and prefer warm temperatures.

 Snake plants grow very well in dry, arid climates, as they do not need any extra humidity.
 They do prefer temperatures between 55 and 85 degrees Fahrenheit, so any typical indoor household temperature will do just fine, so long as it is not sitting in a window that gets direct sunlight for more than a few hours per day.
 In this case, the temperature near that window will reach a level that your snake plant might not enjoy, and could lead to some burn damage to your plant.